 Ellison said, "As the market matures, we move from selling one-off products like sales or simple integrations, like sales and service, to complete suite."

 The step-change, he offered, is that we now have the tools that combine data from the back-office with other behavioral data that can include recommendations engines for prospecting, reference look-a-likes, and more.
-These new tools can augment the seller's capacity so that they can help to close more business while providing the client with an improved experience.
+These new data tools can augment the seller's capacity so that they can help to close more business while providing the client with an improved experience.

 Banks that continually reimagine effective customer engagement are more ready to pivot quickly in an ever-changing world.
-Adaptation is critical to survival, and putting the customer at the center is how many banks are setting new standards for success in financial services.
-But, many financial services leaders continue to be unsure about exactly how to achieve that.
+Adaptation is critical to survival and putting the customer at the center is how many banks are setting new standards for success in financial services.
+But many financial services leaders continue to be unsure about exactly how to achieve that.

-By using embedded AI/ML systems and connecting data from finance & risk sources, adaptive banks can offer the next best offer and actions.
+By using embedded AI/ML systems and connecting data from finance and risk sources, adaptive banks can offer the next best offer and actions.
 Embedding AI technologies into enterprise processes can now help financial services firms create deeper insights, orchestrate data sources, define their propensity to purchase, and ensure that pricing is risk-based – all in near real time.

 But without front to back integration, machine learning, and robotic process automation can’t drive more intelligent processes that create large-scale efficiency while increasing speed and reducing cost.
 But adding ML into an integrated next best action translates to richer and more fulfilling experiences and meaningful solutions for the financial institution's customers.
 The benefits for banks may include higher loyalty and increasing revenues with new transactions between customer and bank.

 It's no secret that banks and financial services institutions need to effectively deploy new technologies and pivot to digitization in this new world if they expect to win wallet share.
 But, it is vitally important to remember that at the core, data powers all of this.